 Directions for Google Maps available here.

 The last ridge before reaching the hut is aerial and exposed.
-It is therefore aided with a rope that allows greater safety to be covered.
+It is therefore aided wit ropes that allows greater safety to be covered.
 It must be said that the path along the ridge is never too narrow and there is enough space for the feet, however the rope infuses greater security given the emptiness at our sides.
-Proceed along the ridge, sometimes on the left side, sometimes on the right until you reach a wooden walkway that connects two points of the ridge.
+Proceed along ridge thread, sometimes on the left side, sometimes on the right until you reach a wooden walkway that connects two points of the ridge.
 Continue between stretches in ups and downs crossing two more difficult points: a narrow first and then a vertical section of a couple of meters in which there are some natural grips for hands and feet.
-We then reach the last stretch of the ridge with which we gain the last drop reaching the hut (40 'from the start - 3h 30' total).
+We then reach the last section of the ridge with which we gain the last drop reaching to the shelter (40' dall'attacco - 3h 30' totali).

 The descent takes place on the same ascent itinerary (3h from the hut - 6h 30 'total).